Auditing and Importing Runtime Data

 2. On the navigation bar, select Runtime Event Manager .

-3. Click the name of the modeled event mesh that you want to view the audit results for.
+3. At the top-left, select the environment containing the modeled event mesh that you want to view the audit results for.

 Screenshot showing the options described in the surrounding text.